venkateshk111/terraform-beginners-guide/03-Terraform-Terminologies/README.md

 ### Variables:

-- **Definition:** Variables in Terraform are placeholders for values that can be used throughout your configuration.
+- Variables in Terraform are placeholders for values that can be used throughout your configuration.
 - Variables allow you to parameterize your configurations, making them more flexible and reusable.
 - Variables can be declared in a separate file or directly in the main configuration.